 The Local History Collection presents a panorama of Peninsula history.
-It encompasses a variety of formats including original records. books, school yearbooks, maps, photographs, newspaper clippings, genealogical data, and early phonebooks.
+It encompasses a variety of formats including original records, books, school yearbooks, maps, photographs, newspaper clippings, genealogical data, and early phonebooks.
 These resources do not circulate and must be used in the Local History Center located at the Peninsula Center Library.
 Take a look at the Local History Center's projects!

-- Working with the City of Palos Verdes Estates, created a series of geocaches called 'PVE - Turns 75!' in celebration of the city's 75th anniversary.
+- Working with the City of Palos Verdes Estates, we created a series of geocaches called 'PVE - Turns 75!' in celebration of the city's 75th anniversary.
 The caches provide a mini history lesson of the spot where the geocache is located.

-In June 2016, the Palos Verdes Library District (PVLD) was one of 12 libraries in the state to participate in California Listens, a grant-funded project of the California State Library.
-Led by the Berkeley-based StoryCenter, PVLD held a two-day workshop in which storytellers wrote, narrated and created a digital video about their life experience.
+- Since 2016, we've worked with Berkeley-based StoryCenter to bring digital storytelling to our community.
+With California Listens, a grant-funded project of the California State Library resident storytellers wrote, narrated and created a digital video about their life experience.
 From immigration, community building, motherhood, recovering from disaster and more – these movies are a celebration of creativity and history as lived by our storytellers.
 This was followed by a series of stories on Women & Power and our first Veteran's Voices, both series available on our YouTube channel.